 In fact, it’s the law.
-According to the Work Health and Safety Act 2011 a person conducting business or undertaking must ensure the health and safety of workers at work in the business or undertaking, so far as is reasonably practicable.
+According to the Work Health and Safety Act 2011 a person conducting or undertaking business must ensure the health and safety of workers at work, so far as is reasonably practicable.

 Although it’s the law, sometimes accidents can happen.

 Safe Work Australia’s work-related fatality and injury dataset states, every year 205 workers are killed at their place of work whether they are on the job, driving to or from work or on their break.
 36% were vehicle incidents, 13% were falling from a height and 21% were truck drivers.